esthercheran/assessment/figma-plugin-basic-assignment.md

 ![image](https://github.com/six7/style-swap/blob/main/coverart.png?raw=true)
 # Assessment: Figma Plugin Basics
-The assignment has been design to assess the following skills:
+The assignment has been designed to assess the following skills:
-- Git basics and collaboration using fork and pull-requests.
+- Git basics and collaboration using fork and pull-requests
 - Familiarising yourself with an existing code base
 - Making a contribution to an existing project
 - Documenting your work